ballerina-platform/module-ballerina-websubhub/examples/kafka-hub/README.md

 `Event Consolidator` is a supportive service which handles the race-conditions related to `topic` and `subscription` management.

-Following diagram depict how the kafka topics are utilized by the `Hub` and the `Event Consolidator`.
+Following diagram depicts how the kafka topics are utilized by the `Hub` and the `Event Consolidator`.

 ![image](hub_topic_usage.png)